jordan-public/zircuit-prolog-preexectution/README.md

 ## Introduction

+### Quarantine

+The Zircuit blockchain runs an AI model for each transaction (and block) in order to determine if the transaction in malicious and not include it in the upcoming block, but instead quarantine it for further consideration.

+While Zircuit includes an AI-driven quarantine mechanism, it also offers Customizable Transaction Policies for KYC-verified institutions—allowing them to bypass those quarantine checks on transactions they initiate.
+Since blockchains were originally conceived to guard against the failings of institutions and governments, this feature risks undermining that very principle.

+In addition, protocols and users may fear quarantine even if it is extremely unlikely, as it is performed by trained models, which could conceivably err.
+A landing protocol or lender would not like to see genuine liquidations quarantined or even minimally delayed.
+A trader would not like to miss a stop-loss order because of quarantine, etc.

+This article proposes a more refined analysis of the incoming transactions to possibly improve this process.

 ### Pre-execution: the example of Aleo

 Let us look at [Aleo](https://developer.aleo.org/concepts/network/core_architecture), as an example of off-chain pre-computing.
 For the sake of this explanation